ibm-cloud-docs/watson-assistant/search-add.md

 After you configure search, you can send test queries to see the search results that get returned from {{site.data.keyword.discoveryshort}} by using the Preview page.

-To test the full experience that customers have when they ask questions that are either answered by the dialog or trigger a search, use the *Preview* button for your assistant.
+To test the full experience that customers have when they ask questions that are either answered by the action or trigger a search, use the *Preview* button for your assistant.